 Today the Académie Culinaire de France is present in each and all continents and is 1080 members strong.
 The American delegation is represented by more than 100 pastry and kitchen chefs.

-Jean-Louis Gerin became the new president of the US delegation on June 06 2010, succeeding the great Jean-Jacques Dietrich who served the A.C.F. for 32 years.
-In his acceptance speech, Jean-Louis announced his desire to open the Académie to American chefs, male and female, who have been trained by French chefs.
+Sebastien Baud became the new president of the US.Canada delegation on January 31 2020, succeeding Jean-Louis Gerin and the great Jean-Jacques Dietrich who served the A.C.F. for 32 years.

 L’Académie Culinaire de France and its sister organization Les Maîtres Cuisiniers de France are eager to carry on the great tradition of culinary excellence and science.
 They also work with suppliers and farmers to improve the quality of foods for the grand pleasure of their clients and supporters.

-Pictured above, L to R: Jean-Louis Gerin, President U.S. Delegation; J.J.
+Pictured above, L to R: Jean-Louis Gerin, President U.S. Delegation 2010/2020 ; J.J.
 Dietrich, President d’Honneur US; Gerard Dupont, President ACF Worldwide